 Competitions, Portraits, Portrait Models

-I would like to sincerely thank all of the parents who trusted me with their most treasured possessions, their children for 20 years.
+I would like to sincerely thank all of the parents who trusted me with their most treasured possessions, your children for 20+ years.
 Parents allowed me artistic freedom in creating images for them and for my Portrait Models Program, in addition to Competition Images for the Professional Photographer's Association.
 This included both high school age and junior models who helped to shape the style of images that defined J Gray Fabian Photography.
 Many times it was to try out a new location, or a new "look" or certain images just as samples for variety on my website.
 I especially need to thank those kids, both young and old, who worked with me to achieve the results I envisioned.
 They were patient, relaxed, and willing to try any idea that I had.

 My goal was always...make it fun, and keep them engaged.
 [2 year old or a 16 year old] The best shots were the ones in between the poses.
 Tots were always a favorite.